How to Apply to EFSC's Dental Hygiene Program

 Submit Transcripts to Health Science Admissions

 An UNOFFICIAL copy of each and every college transcript is required with the Dental Hygiene application.
-Unofficial EFSC transcripts can be accessed at www.floridashines.org.
+Unofficial EFSC transcripts can be accessed from EFSC's myGPS Degree Audit tool or at the state's Florida Shines website.
 Students are responsible for providing all unofficial transcripts, including EFSC, to the Health Sciences Admissions office.

 Take the TEAS Test

 The TEAS (Test of Essential Academic Skills) Test, Version 6, is required.
 Applicants must earn 58% on the overall score to be considered.
 Points will be awarded for scores above 60%.
 The TEAS may only be taken once per year and scores are valid for 2 years.
 Please see the College's TEAS Testing information (fee applies).
 ALL applicants must submit a copy of their TEAS scores to the Health Science Admissions Office before the application deadline.

 Submit the following documents to the Health Science Admissions office by the application deadline:

 - Performance Standards form for dental hygiene employment and necessary for successful progression and graduation.

 - Dental Assistant National Board (DANB) Exam scores (if applicable)

 - Expanded Functions Certificate (if applicable)